Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 ![DCRLogIngestion_App_Registration_DCR_3](Images/DCRLogIngestion_App_Registration_DCR_3.png)

 A client secret will need to be generated for the app registration.
 From the left menu blade, click "**Certificates & secrets**" under the "**Manage**" section.
-Then, click "**New client secret**".Enter a description and select the desired expiration date, then click "**Add**".
+Then, click "**New client secret**”.
+Enter a description and select the desired expiration date, then click "**Add**".

 ![DCRLogIngestion_App_Registration_DCR_4](Images/DCRLogIngestion_App_Registration_DCR_4.png)